 Boteco… pronounced ‘Buteco’ or ‘Botequim’ is traditionally known as a place where alcoholic beverages were sold, serving as a meeting place for bohemians who looked for a good drink, elegant snacks and a chat without obligation.

-Centred on a passion for all things Brasilian, Made in Brasil Boteco is a bohemian, favela-style bar in the heart of North London.
+Centred on a passion for all things Brazilian, Made in Brasil Boteco is a bohemian, favela-style bar in the heart of North London.
 Step into this energetic space and be instantly transported to the vibrant carnivals of Rio or the friendly, old-style botecos (bars) of Sao Paulo and Salvador.
-The main face of Made in Brasil Boteco is Renato Paziam, originally from Sao Paulo and a self-labelled ‘ambassador for Brasilians in London’, who for many years has been running its sister restaurant Made in Brasil.
+The main face of Made in Brasil Boteco is Renato Paziam, originally from Sao Paulo and a self-labelled ‘ambassador for Brazilians in London’, who for many years has been running its sister restaurant Made in Brasil.
 Renato is the main influence behind the drinks menu that pays homage to the national spirit of Brasil – Cachaça, a traditional spirit distilled from sugar cane juice which has a sweet and explosive flavour.
-In fact, the bar boasts the largest selection of cachaças in the UK with over 100 to choose from, and an extensive cocktail list with Brazilian favourites such as the Acai Caipirinha, Cachaça Sours and Chilly Mary Caipirinha.
+In fact, the bar boasts the largest selection of cachaças in the UK and an extensive cocktail list with Brazilian favourites such as the Açai Caipirinha, Cachaça Sours and Chilly Mary Caipirinha.

-Due to the Brazilian roots of both the manager and chef, Made in Brasil Boteco is already becoming a bohemian hub of South American culture: Brazilians and South Americans from all over the capital call it a home from home – and music is high up on their agenda, with impromptu jam sessions often breaking out in the evening.
+Due to the Brazilian roots of both the manager and chef, Made in Brasil Boteco is already a bohemian hub of South American culture.
+The music is high up on their agenda, with jam sessions often breaking out in the evening.
 Art exhibitions, samba and salsa classes, Brazilian and South American movie screenings often take place bringing the dynamic and colourful culture of Brazil to the city.
-And, as it gets warmer customers will be able to enjoy the large roof terrace for eating, drinking and dancing too!
+And, as it gets warmer customers enjoy the large roof terrace for eating, drinking and dancing too!